Boarders/slick-blog/site/posts/stlc-semantics.md

    \x \ty \G , \y \ty \G, \z \ty \G  \vdash (\x \cdot \y) \cdot \z \ty \G
 $$

-we want to interpret this semantically as some function:
+we want to interpret this semantically as a function of the form:
 $$
-  \X \times X \times X \rightarrow X
+  \X \times \X \times \X \rightarrow \X
 $$

-Not wishing to get too into the weeds on this particular example, we make two observations about where this path leads.
-Firstly, this leads us to the notion of a [Lawvere Theory](https://ncatlab.org/nlab/show/Lawvere+theory): what this means, essentially, is that given any word on $\n$ variables in the free group $\Fr\langle\x\_1,\ldots,x\_n\rangle$, the semantics of our theory gives an interpretation of such a word as a morphism:
+Not wishing to get too into the weeds on this particular example, we make two observations about where such thinking leads.
+Firstly, this is essentially how one might arrive at the notion of a [Lawvere Theory](https://ncatlab.org/nlab/show/Lawvere+theory) -- Lawvere's abstraction of the notion of syntax and semantics.
+What this means in this case, roughly, is that given any word on $\n$ variables in the free group $\Fr\langle\x\_1,\ldots,x\_n\rangle$, the semantics of our theory gives an interpretation of such a word as a morphism:
 $$
   \underbrace{\X \times \cdots \times \X}_{n} \rightarrow \X
 $$

-We can package this observation up by constructing  a certain syntactical category $\mathbb{T}_{\mathrm{Grp}}$ with objects given by sets of variables, $\Gamma = \{\x\_1, \ldots, \x\_\n\}$, morphisms between contexts $\{\x\_1, \ldots, \x\_\n\} \rightarrow \{\y\_1, \ldots, \y\_m\}$ given by an m-tuple of words in the free group on $\Gamma$: $\y_\j = \w_\j\left[x\_1,\ldots,\x\n\right]$, and products in the category given by the disjoint union of contexts.
-Then, packaging up the above remark, a model of our theory (in $\Set$) is nothing but a product-preserving functor from this _syntactic category_:
+We can package this observation up algebraically by constructing a certain syntactic category $\mathbb{T}_{\mathrm{Grp}}$ with objects given by sets of variables, $\Gamma = \{\x\_1, \ldots, \x\_\n\}$, and morphisms between contexts $\{\x\_1, \ldots, \x\_\n\} \rightarrow \{\y\_1, \ldots, \y\_m\}$ given by an m-tuple of words in the free group on $\Gamma$: $\y_\j = \w_\j\left[x\_1,\ldots,\x_{\n}\right]$.
+This category has products given by the disjoint union of contexts.
+Condensing the above then, a model of our theory (in $\Set$) is nothing but a product-preserving functor from this _syntactic category_:
 $$
   \mathrm{M} : \underbrace{\mathbb{T}_{\mathrm{Grp}} \rightarrow \Set }_{\mathrm{product\ preserving}}
 $$

 Secondly, we note that, in a certain sense, our theory gives rise to a _canonical model_ where we take as our set of elements in context $\Gamma = \{\x\_1, \ldots, \x\_\n\}$, precisely the equivalence class of judgments for the theory and, we take for morphisms, equivalence classes of substitutions.
-We won't spell out this example here, but take inspiration in the rest of this post that the semantics of a type theory is a certain kind of algebraic theory, and that the type theory itself gives rise to a canonical syntactical model of the theory which should, in some sense, be the free theory.
+We won't spell out this example here as we do something similar for simply typed lambda calculus, but we will keep in mind the following takeaways:
+- A semantics of a type theory might be thought of as a certain kind of algebraic theory
+- This semantics comes with a canonical syntactical model of the theory which should, in some sense, be the free theory.
+- Our semantics should be _sound_ for the type theory -- anything we prove in the type theory should be true for all algebraic models.
+- Ideally, our semantics should also be _complete_ for the theory -- If we can prove some judgment is true for all models, then it should be true for the theory.
+More is true: if something is true across all models, then it is true of the canonical model, and thus syntactically true.
+Thus, we see that providing a canonical model is fundamentally connected to the idea of completeness.

 ## Semantics of Simply Typed Lambda Calculus

-It is a perhaps more often repeated than understood fact that the simply typed lambda caluclus is a kind of "internal language" or "syntax" for the theory of Cartesian Closed Categories (CCC's).
-As such, in our above paradigm, we can think of Cartesian closed categories as semantical models of the theory of the type theory described by STLC.
-Let us think intuitively about what this means.
+It is an oft-repeated (perhaps more than understood) fact  that the simply typed lambda calculus (STLC) is a kind of "internal language" or "syntax" for the theory of Cartesian Closed Categories (CCC's).
+As such, in the paradigm we have been sketching, we can think of Cartesian closed categories as semantic models of the theory of the type theory described by STLC.
+What does this intuitively mean?
 Consider a prototypical term formation judgment in STLC:

 $$
 \begin{array}{@{}c@{\quad}l@{}}